Starting our back to homeschool year with a curriculum from Memoria Press allows us to homeschool with enriching, quality learning materials.

-My days of homeschooling prior to using Memoria Press were interesting, to say the least.
+My days of homeschooling before using Memoria Press were interesting, to say the least.

-I often would just pick up random books that I would see for sell in thrift stores, or I would use donated books that seemed to be okay.
+I often would just pick up random books that I would see for sale in thrift stores, or I would use donated books that seemed to be okay.

-When I cam across Memoria Press, I knew this was the perfect fit for my son.
+When I came across Memoria Press, I knew this was the perfect fit for my son.

-I love how the pages are not too colorful and busy with tons of pictures but simple and straight forward.
+I love how the pages are not too colorful and busy with tons of pictures but straightforward.

 And the overall classical education model makes this curriculum feel gentle and steady.

-Their monthly catalog was very helpful getting me aquatinted with the curriculum choices they offer for core subjects such as math, english, science, and history.
+Their monthly catalog was very helpful in getting me aquatinted with the curriculum choices they offer for core subjects such as math, English, science, and history.

 In 2019, I made my first purchase and never looked back!